the1lab/1lab/src/Cat/Displayed/Adjoint.lagda.md

 $\mathbf{R} : \cF \to \cE, \mathbf{L} : \cE \to \cF$
 form a **fibred adjoint functor pair** if $\mathbf{L}$ and
-$\mathbf{R}$ are displayed adjoint and unit and counit are [cartesian natural transformations][disnat].
+$\mathbf{R}$ are displayed adjoint and unit and counit are [vertical natural transformations][disnat].
 $\mathbf{L} : \cE \to \cF$ and $\mathbf{R} : \cF \to \cE$
 form a **fibred adjoint functor pair** if $\mathbf{L}$ and
-$\mathbf{R}$ are [fibred functors][disf], they are displayed adjoint and unit and counit are [cartesian natural transformations][disnat].
+$\mathbf{R}$ are [fibred functors][disf], they are displayed adjoint and unit and counit are [vertical natural transformations][disnat].

 [disf]: Cat.Displayed.Functor.html
 [disnat]: Cat.Displayed.NaturalTransformation.html